TheWilley/void/README.md

 ## Introduction

-**void** is a fully client-side mood tracker.
-It's been designed to be simple, lacking some of the more mainstream features such as in house analytics or cloud storage.
-Its only functionallity is just that: tracking your mood.
+**void** is a minimalistic, fully client-side mood tracker.
+It's been designed to be simple, intentionally lacking some of the more mainstream features such as in house analytics or data synchronization.
+Its only functionallity is just
+that: tracking your mood.

 - Save and load your data as a JSON file.
 - Search through your entries.